Video on development of 4-7 months

 I love looking at moving things.
 My sight can reach farther now.
 I can see you even if you are standing 1-2 metres (a few feet) away, and my eyes will follow you wherever you go

 I am curious about my surroundings.
-Let me face outward when carrying me.
-When I am sitting in my baby chair, position me at where I can see you doing chores
+Let me face outward when you carry me.
+When I am sitting in my baby chair, place me where I can see you in action

 Take me out to let me see more things and more people

 I can find where the sound comes from!

 If you talk to me by my side, I could tell where you are and turn my head towards you

 You can keep playing and talking with me while doing housework 1-2 metres (a few feet) away from me.
 Encourage me to learn different sounds.
 Talking with me can stimulate my language development and foster our relationship

 Encourage me to explore and testing out

 I can integrate different sensory stimulations mentioned above, so I am ready to learn about the world around me through different means.
 For example, if you place a rattle in front of me, I can reach out for it precisely.
 When I shake and mouth it, I will discover its various properties such as it makes sounds when being shaken, is round and smooth, etc.

 Many activities can stimulate my senses.
 Most importantly, I want to have you playing with me!

 Engage in multi-sensory activities, e.g. laugh and make different movement like dancing in front of the mirror together with me